-- (i) Efforts made towards technology absorption: - Upgradation of existing product and process to save cycle time, energy consumption and overall operational efficiency. - Optimization of products and process to minimize waste generation and address environmental operational efficiency. - Fresh water consumption further reduced by recycling the machine back water at machine, pulp mill and vacuum pumps. - · Water consumption further reduced by installation of IBS shower system. - · Development of in house domain expertise to support product development. - (ii) Benefits derived like product improvement, cost reduction, product development or import substitution: - Control over the grammage variation of paper by installation of METSO and Valmet QCS system. - · Fresh water consumption reduced and ETP load minimized by installation of PDF. - · Reduction in the SS load in primary clarifier. - · Reduction in the COD & BOD load. - Emission in the air is negligible and monitoring all emission parameters by installation of SPM analyzer. - Better production with quality. - Power Conservation. - · High degree of automation. - · Less loads on production. - (iii) In case of imported technology (imported during the last three years reckoned from the beginning of the financial year): - Details of technology imported / year of imports: The Company regularly imports new technology equipments to achieve maximum efficiency from the plant. - Whether the technology has been fully absorbed: Yes. - If not fully absorbed, areas where absorption has not taken place, and the reasons thereof: Not Applicable. - (iv) The expenditure incurred on Research and Development: NIL
+- (i) Efforts made towards technology absorption: - Upgradation of existing product and process to save cycle time, energy consumption and overall operational efficiency. - Optimization of products and process to minimize waste generation and address environmental operational efficiency - Freshwater consumption further reduced by recycling the machine backwater at machine, pulp mill and vacuum pumps. - Water consumption further reduced by installation of IBS shower system. - Development of in house domain expertise to support product development. - (ii) Benefits derived like product improvement, cost reduction, product development or import substitution: - Control over the grammage variation of paper by installation of METSO and Valmet QCS system. - Fresh water consumption reduced and ETP load minimized by installation of PDF, wires, felts and high pressure showers. - Reduction in the SS load in primary clarifier. - Reduction in the COD & BOD load. - Emission in the air is negligible and monitoring all emission parameters by installation of SPM analyser, SOX and No2. - Better production with quality. - Power Conservation. - High degree of automation. - Less loads on production. - (iii) In case of imported technology (imported during the last three years reckoned from the beginning of the financial year): - Details of technology imported / year of imports: The Company regularly imports new technology equipments to achieve maximum efficiency from the plant. - Whether the technology has been fully absorbed: Yes. - If not fully absorbed, areas where absorption has not taken place, and the reasons thereof: Not Applicable. - (iv) The expenditure incurred on Research and Development: NIL